 NHS staff will co-operate with the Council when they are making inquiries about an adult and with each other where that would assist the Council.
+This will include sharing appropriate health records.

 A doctor may be asked to conduct a medical examination and a nurse or midwife may be asked to carry out an examination (if it is within their competence and confidence) under the Act during a visit or as part of an Assessment Order.
 They may also be asked by a Council Officer to examine health records.
-Information and records regarding the adult will be provided when requested under the Act, with information being shared according with the Information Sharing Protocol.
+Information and records regarding the adult will be provided when requested under the Act, with information being shared in line with the Information Sharing Protocol.